PPhillipP2/AirlineReservation380/README.md

-# Comp-380-Project
+# Airline Reservation Project

-Airline Booking Application:
+This project aimed to simulate the airline booking process:

-A software that performs on-line reservation tasks for an airline company.
+A software that performs online reservation tasks for an airline company.
 Some functions of the software
-include: reserve, cancel, review, change and generate some type of reports for the managers.
-The confirmation should be sent to the traveler.
+include: reserve, cancel, review, change, and generate some type of reports for the managers.
+The confirmation email should also be sent to the traveler.